Define lede in journalism

 Quotes and Attribution :: The American Journalism Handbook

 Nut graphs are often used in conjunction with delayed ledes on feature stories.Take the time to fact-check your work, and try to find at least two sources to verify each W of journalism before you finish your final draft.
+What Is a Lede?
 So, in the lovely context of journalism, the noun lede (also sometimes spelled “lead”) is the opening sentence or paragraph of an article .When journalists talk about beginnings of stories the word they use is lead.
-Examples of lede in a Sentence.Verb: To lead someone. : the introductory section of a news story that is intended to entice the reader to read the full story.
+Examples of lede in a Sentence.Verb: To lead someone.
 Roy Peter Clark and Don Fry offer this explanation: The nut graf is used when the lead is anecdotal or indirect.

+Look for the unexpected: Remember that news by its very nature is usually the .
 Writing the Lede.
-By: Chip Scanlan.
 Putting your main point at the end of a long sentence asks readers to hold on to the other ideas in the sentence until they reach the lede.

 Here is an excerpt from the article, written by Secretary of War Edwin Stanton, entitled .
 Think a leads as being like movie trailers: you get ampere use by what the .
 Less is more when it comes to your lede.
 The idea of leading with a lede can be extended to types of writing other than journalism.Temps de Lecture Estimé: 8 min: writing characterized by a direct presentation of facts or description of events without an attempt at interpretation. a short summary serving as an introduction to a news story, article, or other copy.